 Develop and use a rule to calculate the perimeter of a rectangle.

 Instructions for Use

-Geoboard lets your child investigate perimeters of rectangles.
+Touch Pegs lets your child investigate the perimeter of a rectangle.

-To use Geoboard, select a circle by holding the mouse button down, and drag it to any location on the gird.
-Release the circle to anchor it.
-A red node appears at the top of the circle.
-Click on any part of the circle and drag it in any direction.
-It will stretch much like a rubber band.
-Secure the band to any points on the grid to make rectangles.
+To use Touch Pegs, click the "Clear" button.
+Select a blue band under "Bands" then drag it to any location on the grid.
+Release the band to anchor it.
+A red node appears at the top of the band.
+Click on any part of the band and drag it in any direction.
+It will stretch like a rubber band.
+Release the band to secure it to a point on the grid.
+Secure the band to other points on the grid to form a shape.

 To colour the area inside the shape, click on the shape's outline and then click one of the colour buttons to the left of the grid.

 Calculate the perimeter of the shape you created.
 Click the "Measures" button to check your answer.
 Click on the "Clear" button to start the exercise over again.

 Your Back Yard allows your child to investigate the perimeter of rectangles in relation to their length and width.